Kaz-K/medical-image-editing/README.md

 ## Synthetic images - Rectal cancer
 ![rectal_cancer_4](/synthetic_images/rectal_cancer/image4.png)
-> A tumor of approximately 4 cm is observed on the dorsal wall of the rectum, suggesting rectal cancer.
-However, the deepest part of the wall structure is preserved, and there is no progression into the rectal mesentery.
+> Axial T2-weighted MR image shows a tumor approximately 4 cm in size on the dorsal wall of the rectum.
+The deepest structure of the rectal wall was intact, indicating no infiltration beyond the muscularis propria.

 ![rectal_cancer_6](/synthetic_images/rectal_cancer/image6.png)
 > A semi-circumferential wall thickening is noted mainly on the dorsal wall of the rectum, with a deep depression at the center.
 Advanced colorectal cancer is suspected.
 The muscularis propria on the dorsal side has disappeared, reaching the rectal mesentery.